-Following surgery|, many people feel tired and need to take things easy for a while.
+Many people feel tired after surgery and need to take things easy for a while.
 This effect is usually temporary.
 However, some types of surgery may cause continuing problems with fatigue (for example, if surgery to the stomach leads to problems with absorbing food).

-Fatigue caused by chemotherapy| or radiotherapy| usually improves after treatment, but sometimes it can be more of a long-term problem.
-Many people find their normal levels of energy will return within six months to a year of the treatment ending.
-However, some people find they still feel tired and have low energy levels a year or so after the treatment has ended.
-Others still feel tired two years or more after their cancer treatment.
+Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.
+Radiotherapy treats cancer by using high-energy rays to destroy cancer cells.
+Fatigue caused by chemotherapy or radiotherapy usually improves after treatment, but sometimes it can be more of a long-term problem.
+Many people find their normal levels of energy return within 6-12 months of the treatment ending.
+However, some people find they still feel tired and have low energy levels a year or so later.
+Sometimes, tiredness can continue for two years or more, although this is far less common.

 Hormonal therapies are treatments that can stop or slow the growth of some cancer cells.
-They either alter the levels of particular hormones in the body or prevent the hormones from being taken up by cancer cells.
+They either alter the levels of particular hormones in the body or prevent the hormones from being absorbed by cancer cells.
 These are often given for several years.
-Some but not all hormonal therapies cause fatigue.
+Some hormonal therapies can cause fatigue.

 People who have anaemia may also find that they:

 have a worsening of angina (chest pain due to heart problems).